nuodb/nuodb-insights/README.md

 ## Introduction

-NuoDB Insights is a visual monitor tool that aids NuoDB practicianers in monitoring NuoDB database health, resoruce consumption, and application workload processed in real-time and historically using an intuitive graphical interface.
+NuoDB Insights is a visual monitor tool that aids NuoDB practitioners in monitoring NuoDB database health, resource consumption, and application workload processed in real-time and historically using an intuitive graphical interface.
 It can be installed at database startup or after.
 It also installs locally on the same nodes/hosts your database runs and supports all NuoDB database deployment environments: Kubernetes, Docker, and physical host / Virtual Machine environments.

 ## Quickstart in Docker using Docker Compose